ericgalbarn/walley_risk_fraud_pipeline/docs/TechnicalDocumentation.md

 This project is transparent about its scope and constraints:

-- **Synthetic data:** All records are generated via Python/Faker to simulate realistic fraud patterns.
+- **Synthetic data:** All records are generated via Python (NumPy-based log-normal modeling and deliberately engineered attack scenarios) to simulate realistic fraud patterns.
 No real user, transaction, or financial data is used at any stage.
-- **Illustrative thresholds:** Rule thresholds (9M–9.99M VND structuring window, ≥4 distinct senders for mule detection, 5-minute/3-transaction velocity cap) are reasonable starting points based on the regulations they enforce, but would require calibration against real transaction volume distributions before production use — thresholds tuned on synthetic data will not necessarily hold on live traffic.
+- **Illustrative thresholds:** Rule thresholds (9M–9.99M VND structuring window, ≥4 distinct senders for mule detection, 5-minute/3-transaction velocity cap, 1M VND cross-border materiality, 100km/2-hour impossible-travel window) are reasonable starting points based on the regulations they enforce, but would require calibration against real transaction volume distributions before production use — thresholds tuned on synthetic data will not necessarily hold on live traffic.
 - **Static rules are inherently evadable.** Rules-based detection catches known patterns; once fraud rings learn the exact thresholds, they adapt around them.
 This is a known limitation of any purely rules-based system and is precisely the motivation for the ML roadmap below — not a gap unique to this implementation.
+- **Ground-truth labels exist but are not yet formally scored against.** The dataset carries genuine `is_ground_truth_fraud` and `is_mule_flagged` labels from the engineered scenarios, but no current query measures rule precision/recall against them — this is a natural next step (see [Future Work](#future-work)) rather than a gap in the current rules-based scope.
 - **No live/streaming component.** This pipeline runs in scheduled batch mode via SQL scripts, not as a real-time transaction-blocking system.
 Findings support analyst review and downstream action; the platform itself does not freeze funds.
 - **Scope is Data Analytics, not Machine Learning.** By design, this phase focuses on SQL-based feature engineering, rule logic, and BI reporting.
 ML scoring is explicitly out of scope for this version (see Future Work).